 While Alisa spoke in a downtrodden voice quite unlike her two previous interviews, Steve Martin was experiencing two very different things in his mind.
 His voice was calm and focused as it had always been.
 But what we would have never known without the camera pointed at him, was that his legs and hands were going crazy.
 He was really agitated in a big way.

 That title or phrase that accompanied this video was suggesting a secret sign language guiding Alisa's every word.
 I laughed like hell.
 This was one of those Arendale specials.
-And Jax loved Arendal ideas.
-As far as I am concerned, Arendale was a disinformation agent who tried to make Jax and company look like idiots, which was not hard thing to so, by any means.
+And Jax loved Arendale ideas.
+As far as I am concerned, Arendale was a disinformation agent who tried to make Jax and company look like idiots, which was not a hard thing to do, by any means.
 Arendale suggested the secret sign language.
 Jax ate it right up.
 I suggested that his nonverbal suggested great agitation and that something bothering him a big way.
 Further, I suggested that a complicate language learned in a week was not realistic and that further, with hypnotic programming, she could have remembered all the answers and would not need direction or guidance.
 Besides, her voice never altered or paused and his gestures did not convey anything that could be relevant to what she was saying.

 Arendale won out over me with Jax and maybe some others.
 But she (Arendale) obviously was not into truth telling or science.
 And it was a "she," I assure you.

 Jax later reposted it and I added more info or added some of the above.
 But it got deleted, too.
 Just too sensible for Jax to comprehend.
 She liked the conspiratorial flavor of secret signs.
 There were and are a lot of kooks in this case.
 It was reposted and third time and deleted again.
 Its gone now and I do not know if Jax keeps this or not.
 But you will not likely ever see it again.
 You might want to email or post at her website and ask for a copy.
 I doubt she will give you one.